-Advanced Front Airbag And Knee Bolster Locations
+Advanced Front Air Bag And Knee Bolster Locations

-1 - Driver And Passenger Ad- 2 - Knee Bolster vanced Front Airbags
+1 - Driver And Passenger Advanced Front Air Bags

+2 - Knee Bolster

-NOTE: These airbags are certified to the new Federal regulations for Advanced Airbags.
+NOTE: The Driver and Front Passenger Advanced Front Air Bags are certified to the new Federal regulations for Advanced Air Bags.

-The Advanced Front Airbags have a multistage inflator design.
-This allows the airbag to have different rates of inflation based on the severity and type of collision.
+The Advanced Front Air Bags have a multistage inflator design.
+This allows the air bag to have different rates of inflation based on several factors, including the severity and type of collision.

-This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Airbags based upon seat position.
+This vehicle may be equipped with driver and/or front passenger seat track position sensors that may adjust the inflation rate of the Advanced Front Air Bags based upon seat position.

 This vehicle may be equipped with a driver and/or front passenger seat belt buckle switch that detects whether the driver or front passenger seat belt is fastened.
-The seat belt buckle switch may adjust the inflation rate of the Advanced Front Airbags.
+The seat belt buckle switch may adjust the inflation rate of the Advanced Front Air Bags.

-This vehicle may also be equipped with Supplemental Side Airbag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
-If the vehicle is equipped with SABIC airbags, they are located above the side windows and their covers are also labeled: SRS AIRBAG.
+This vehicle may also be equipped with Supplemental Side Air Bag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
+If the vehicle is equipped with SABIC air bags, they are located above the side windows and their covers are also labeled: SRS AIRBAG.